Download the Mini Guide to Learn More

 the Matter

-TECHNICAL KNOWLEDGE: A thorough understanding of the applicable accounting and auditing standards, and audit methodology, as well as any other specialized skills or knowledge that are relevant to a particular judgment.
+TECHNICAL KNOWLEDGE: Relevant training, knowledge and experience, including a thorough understanding of the applicable professional and legal requirements, and our BDO audit methodology, as well as any other specialized skills or knowledge that are relevant to a particular judgment.

 Baseline Attributes